 Response: Thank the review’s comment.

-In the revised manuscript, we added “In this work, we focused on static or dynamic interaction between elastic-plastic deformation and gas bubbles.
+In the revised manuscript, we added “In this work, we focused on the static or dynamic interaction between elastic-plastic deformation and gas bubbles.
 For simplicity, we assumed that interstitial concentration is low and fission gas Xe atoms occupy the vacancy or vacancy cluster sites.
-For given Xe concentration, the vacancy concentration affects thermodynamic and kinetic properties such as lattice mismatch and diffusivity.
+For a given Xe concentration, the vacancy concentration affects thermodynamic and kinetic properties such as lattice mismatch and diffusivity.
 So only Xe concentration cXe(r,t) is taken into account in this work.”
 2. What is the relationship between “less slip band formation” and “plastic deformation localization”?
 In the reviewer’s view, slip bands, such as Lüders bands, are often regarded as one of the characteristics of localized plastic deformation.

-Response: In crystal plasticity theory, although dislocation slip systems are taken into account the independent variables are plastic strain tensor.
-In the Figure 5 the flaky pattern of plastic strain (ε13p) distribution indicates the band of high dislocation density.
-But dislocation types, hence, specific information of dislocation structures are unknown.
-In addition, the results in section 5.1.1 don’t take into account the dynamic interaction of dislocations and solute atoms such as Portevin-Le Chatelier effect.
+Response: In crystal plasticity theory, although dislocation slip systems are considered, the independent variable is the plastic strain tensor.
+In Figure 5 the flaky pattern of plastic strain (ε13p) distribution indicates a band of high dislocation density.
+But dislocation types and specific information of dislocation structures are unknown.
+In addition, the results in section 5.1.1 don’t take into account the dynamic interaction of dislocations and solute atoms, such as the Portevin-Le Chatelier effect.
 Therefore, the bands with high plastic strain or high dislocation density are related to inhomogeneous shear stress around the gas bubbles, not related to Luders bands and PLC effects.

 In the revised manuscript, we avoided the statement of slip bands because we don’t know the dislocation structures.
-We changed slip bands to shear stress and strain bands where shear stress or strain has a unform and high value.
+We changed slip bands to shear stress and strain bands where shear stress or strain has a uniform and high value.
 We added more discussion on the effect of gas bubble internal pressure on plastic deformation and strain hardening.

 3. What is the essential difference between the fourth and fifth conclusions? e.g. the vacancy enrichment environment can be also denoted as “tensile lattice environment” which is very similar with “tensile stress state”.

 Response: Applied stress affects the pressure of gas bubbles.
-A tensile stress reduces the gas bubble pressure and the equilibrium Xe concentration inside gas bubbles.
-The vacancy enrichment in matrix reduces the ratio between Xe and vacancy and the lattice mismatch of Xe atoms, and increases the Xe diffusivity.
+Tensile stress reduces the gas bubble pressure and the equilibrium Xe concentration inside gas bubbles.
+The vacancy enrichment in the matrix reduces the ratio between Xe and vacancy and the lattice mismatch of Xe atoms and increases the Xe diffusivity.
 Therefore, in the fifth conclusion, we use “promote” to describe the effect of tensile stress on Xe properties.

 4. Can you give a reference or formula to calculate the changes in formation and migration energy due to the pressure P in pages 19-20 ?

-Response: A compressive stress reduce the lattice constant which affects the energy of saddle point on the diffusion path as well as the energies of two ground states of Xe.
+Response: A compressive stress reduces the lattice constant which affects the energy of saddle point on the diffusion path as well as the energies of two ground states of Xe.
 Atomistic simulations can assess the effect of pressure on the migration energy.
-In our project we are planning to study the effect of pressure on thermodynamic and kinetic properties of Xe in UMo.

-In the manuscript, we cited two papers.
+In our project, we are planning to study the effect of pressure on the thermodynamic and kinetic properties of Xe in UMo.
+While we do not have direct data for the UMo system, we cited two papers in the manuscript which established this relationship.

 5.“From the color bar in Figure 5 and 6 it can be seen that both the maximum plastic strain and shear stress for gas bubbles with low pressure are larger than that for gas bubbles with high pressure.”
 It might be not rigorous to compare the results according to the color bars, while the color bars in fig.6 are still the same.